texfaq/texfaq.github.io/FAQ-newfontstar.md

 \LaTeX
 \end{document}
 ```
 (the reader is encouraged to try this).
-The ''A'' of `\LaTeX` pretty
+The "A" of `\LaTeX` pretty
-much disappears: LaTeX chooses the size on the ''A'' according to
+much disappears: LaTeX chooses the size on the "A" according to
 _its_ idea of the font size (10pt), but positions it according to
 the dimensions of `\myfont`, which is more than three times
 that size.